mosip/documentation/docs/id-lifecycle-management.md

 ## De-activate\Re-activate individual’s ID

--	De-activate authentication against user' ID. <<check>>
+-	De-activate ID means an individual will not be able to authenticate themselves by using the UIN or VID.
--	Individual will not be able to authenticate themselves by using UIN or VID in case of deactivation or vice-versa for re-activation.
+-	If a country wants to deactivate an individual’s ID for any specific reason, the system deactivates the individual’s ID after certain validations performed in the Registration Processor.
--	If a country wants to deactivate an individual’s ID for any specific reason, the system deactivates the individual’s ID after certain validations performed in Registration Processor.
-Likewise, a country can also re-activate an individual’ ID.
+-	 Likewise, a country can also re-activate an individual’ ID as need be.

 ## Finding a Lost ID
 -	Individual to provide their biometric information in the Registration center.